janpio/prisma-data-api/README.md

 - Tiny app using Prisma to run 1 query
 - Confirm middleware can completely skip actual query execution and return whatever
-- Send request to URL that contains query information as payload
+- Send request to URL that returns static data
-- Webserver that accepts data and constructs a query out of that, and executes it
 - Middleware accepts returned data as result of query and returns it to the app
+- Request accepts query parameters as payload, constructs query out of that, executes it and returns result